The Success Story of Toyotaโs TPS: How It Revolutionized the Manufacturing Industry

 Q: What are the core pillars of TPS?

-Q: How does TPS encourage continuous improvement?
+Q: How does TPS promote continuous improvement?

 A: TPS promotes a culture of continuous improvement by encouraging employees at all levels to contribute ideas for process optimization.
 This fosters a learning organization that constantly seeks ways to improve efficiency and quality.